 Ramón Ortega Quero is a fellowship award-winner of the Borletti Buitoni Trust London.

-The child of an opera conductor and an opera singer, Amanda Ryvkin was immersed in the arts early on.
-Amanda has worked at numerous non-profits, including the Philadelphia Orchestra and the Los Angeles Philharmonic, and loves helping people connect with and engage more deeply with the arts.
-Education through the arts and entertainment is a particular passion of hers; she wrote her thesis on arts partnerships between public schools in New York City and performing arts organizations.
+Amanda Ryvkin joined the Virtual Oboe Competition team after graduating from Barnard College, Columbia University.
+Having worked as a Marketing Assistant at the Los Angeles Philharmonic and a Collaborative Learning Intern at the Philadelphia Orchestra, Amanda loves helping people connect with and engage more deeply with the arts.
+Education through the arts and entertainment is a particular passion of hers; she spent a year interning at Sesame Workshop and wrote her thesis on arts partnerships between public schools in New York City and performing arts organizations.

 Copyright © 2020 Virtual Oboe Competition - All Rights Reserved.